localytics/localytics-roku/README.md

 `m.LL.TagScreen("home")`

 ## Keep Session Alive (optional)
-This is automatically called on TagEvent/TagScreen.
-Depending on usage, you can call this in event loops.
+This function is usually not necessary b/c TagEvent/TagScreen/ProcessPlayerMetrics function will automatically call KeepSessionAlive().
+If there is no other interaction with this SDK, calling KeepSessionAlive() can prevent the current session from timing out.

 `m.LL.KeepSessionAlive()`